ovh/docs/pages/web_cloud/domains/dns_server_general_information/guide.en-au.md

 For the DNS zone associated with a domain name in a DNS server’s directory to be active, it is necessary for this DNS server to be declared to the domain name registrar.

 As a precaution, we declare at least 2 **Authoritative DNS servers** (a primary DNS server and a secondary DNS server) with a domain name registrar.
 Both work in the same way.
 However, if one of them responds faster, it will be queried by the DNS resolvers as a priority.
-If one of them does not respond or no longer responds, the other DNS server will be there to respond to the DNS request.
+If one of them does not respond, the other DNS server will be there to respond to the DNS request.

-Sometimes, some DNS providers offer more than 2 **DNS servers (Authoritative)** to declare with your domain name.
+Some DNS providers offer more than 2 **DNS servers (Authoritative)** to declare with your domain name.
 In this case, enter all of the DNS servers offered by your DNS provider.

 ## Go further